Growth Mindset Lesson Plans (PDF) for Middle School and High School in 2022

 - How fast did you run in that race?

 Yup, there’s definitely a place for diagnostic quizzes, formative assessments, and summative evaluations.
-They can be great signposts to tell people if we’re headed in the right direction.
+Marks can be great signposts to tell people if they’re headed in the right direction.

 But in the 21st century, the kinds of problems that our students will be facing when they grow up haven’t even been invented yet.